 Grant support: Funding for M.B. was provided by the National Sciences and Engineering Research Council of Canada with the Alexander Graham Bell Canada Graduate Scholarships-Doctoral program.
 Funding to GBP from the Canadian Institutes of Health Research also supported this research.

-Running title: qMT Optimization through Sensitivity-Regularized CRLB
+Running title: qMT Optimization by B1-Sensitivity CRLB-Regularization

-Word count: 4688
+Word count: 4713

-Title: Quantitative Magnetization Transfer Acquisition Protocol Optimization for B1-Insensitivity through Sensitivity-Regularization of the Cramér-Rao Lower Bound
+Title: Sensitivity-regularization of the Cramér-Rao Lower Bound for B1-Insensitivity Protocol Design of Optimization of Quantitative Magnetization Transfer

 Abstract